liankun/Udacity_Dog_Project/README.md

 * papers/: some papers related to the face detection
 * images/: example used in this project
 * test_images/: test image examples
+* haarcascades/haarcascade_frontalface_alt.xml: parameters used in the cv2 face detector
+* extract_bottleneck_features.py: help function used in notebook
 * app/: the application of this project
+   - haarcascades/haarcascade_frontalface_alt.xml: parameters used in the cv2 face detector
    - Utility.py: help function for the application
    - extract_bottleneck_features.py: help function to extract bottleneck features for an image
    - predict_breed.py : main application for algorithm